i-Echelon/Feast-Fortune/README.md

 # 🍽️ Feast & Fortune: - Quick Modding Guide
-[ Looks better in Notepad++ or something other than standard Notepad text editor.]

 This mod lets you expand your Tavern with tiered meals, custom outputs, new happiness factors, and a smart recipe framework.